Stern John, it seems, is an acquired taste.

 Hailed as a saviour by grateful Southampton fans last season, the striker's 20-goal haul helped the Saints to stave off the threat of relegation and retain Championship status by the skin of their teeth.
-But since joining Bristol City on loan in October, the Trinidad & Tobago international star has found plaudits harder to come by.

 Quite simply, many City fans do not get John and, accordingly, have been slow to appreciate his contribution.